NVIDIA/NeMo/docs/source/tts/intro.rst

   - :class:`TextToWaveform<nemo.collections.tts.models.base.TextToWaveform>`

-Similiary to the SpectrogramGenerator, :class:`TextToWaveform<nemo.collections.tts.models.base.TextToWaveform>` implements two functions: :py:meth:`parse<nemo.collections.tts.models.base.TextToWaveform.parse>` which accepts raw python strings and returns a torch.tensor that represents tokenized text ready to pass to, and :py:meth:`generate_spectrogram<nemo.collections.tts.models.base.TextToWaveform.convert_text_to_waveform>` which accepts a batch of tokenized text and returns a torch.tensor that represents a batch of audio,
+Similarly to the SpectrogramGenerator, :class:`TextToWaveform<nemo.collections.tts.models.base.TextToWaveform>` implements two functions: :py:meth:`parse<nemo.collections.tts.models.base.TextToWaveform.parse>` which accepts raw python strings and returns a torch.tensor that represents tokenized text ready to pass to, and :py:meth:`generate_spectrogram<nemo.collections.tts.models.base.TextToWaveform.convert_text_to_waveform>` which accepts a batch of tokenized text and returns a torch.tensor that represents a batch of audio.

 TTS Training
 ############